Generalized Probabilistic Approximate Optimization Algorithm: Outlook

 We demonstrated that PAOA captures simulated annealing as a limiting case and, without constraints, can rediscover SA-like behavior when optimized for energy minimization.
 Using a minimal global schedule ansatz, PAOA efficiently learned monotonic cooling profiles that converge to low-energy states on 3D spin-glass problems.
 The approach was implemented on an FPGA-based p-computer, achieving hardware-accelerated annealing at rates exceeding CPU-based implementations by several orders of magnitude.

 Beyond global schedules, we explored richer ansätze with multiple temperature profiles.
-On the Sherrington–Kirkpatrick (SK) model, PAOA matched the performance of QAOA under iso-parametric conditions, while scaling to system sizes beyond those accessible to quantum devices.
+On the Sherrington-Kirkpatrick (SK) model, PAOA exceeded the performance of QAOA under iso-parametric conditions, while scaling to system sizes beyond those accessible to quantum devices.
 In a heavy-tailed variant of the SK model, PAOA automatically learned to assign slower annealing schedules to strongly coupled nodes, reproducing hand-crafted heuristics from prior work.
 As such, PAOA can be a tool for discovering new algorithmic strategies for sampling in disordered systems.